jbush001/NyuziProcessor/README.md

 # Nyuzi Processor

 Nyuzi is an experimental multicore GPGPU processor.
 It supports vector floating point, hardware multithreading, and cache coherence.
 The SystemVerilog-based hardware implementation is synthesizable and runs on FPGA.
-This project also includes an LLVM-based C++ toolchain, a symbolic debugger, an emulator, software libraries, and hardware verification tests.
+This project also includes an LLVM-based C++ toolchain, tests, and many other tools.
 It is useful for microarchitecture experimentation, performance modeling, and parallel software development.

-I've attempted to make this easy to set up and highly hackable.
+I have attempted to make this easy to set up and hack on.
 It uses free and mostly open source tools.
 Contributions are welcome, please see [CONTRIBUTING](CONTRIBUTING.md) for more details.

 **Documentation:** https://github.com/jbush001/NyuziProcessor/wiki